 Failures, failures, failures.

-This knell followed our every footstep, entered every thought, and kept us awake at night.
+This knell followed our every footstep, entered every thought, ruined our sleep.
 We’d gone out enthused.
 Determined to serve faithfully.
 And we were going home failures.
+Failures.

 But Hubby, as an Italian citizen, had to pick up paperwork in Rome to immigrate back to the USA.
 And with time on his hands before the train home from Rome, he popped in on friends.
 And right into the middle of a prayer meeting.